jundalisay/superb/content/en/research/kepler/harmony/book-4/chapter-01b.md

 ---
-heading: Chapter 1
+heading: Chapter 1b
-title: "The Essence of the Harmonic Proportions, Both Sensible and Intelligible"
+title: "A harmony is a single thing"
-description: "My Mysterium Cosmographicum explained the order of the 5 solids in the world"
+description: "A harmony is a single thing"
 image: /covers/harmony.jpg
-weight: 6
+weight: 8
 author: Johannes Kepler
 icon: /icons/kepler.png
 ---